cycloss/recipes/chinese.md

 #### Directions

 1. Put the rice on.
-Mix the sauce ingredients and chop the chicken, garlic, and onion
+Mix the sauce ingredients and chop the chicken, garlic, and onion.
-2. Fry the chicken and onion for 3 mins, while frying chop the pepper, then add the pepper and fry for 2 mins more
+2. Fry the chicken and onion for 3 mins, while frying chop the pepper, then add the pepper and garlic, and fry for 2 mins more.
 3. Add the sauce and cashews and bring to a simmer until the sauce thickens.
 Serve with rice.